 Entertainment Design asks a different question.

-How did guests experience the celebration?
+How did people experience the celebration?

 Did they feel welcomed?